Information for presenting at the IAH2023 congress

 - field and laboratory studies covering local to global spatial scales

-- improving physical or chemical measurements in the field or laboratory
+- improving physical or chemical measurements in the field or laboratory environment

-- long-time trend data
+- long-time and spatial trend data

 - the use of big data, remote sensing or artificial intelligence technologies